pivotal/docs-tap/tap-gui/plugins/application-accelerator.hbs.md

 # Application Accelerator in Tanzu Developer Portal

-This topic tells you how to use Application Accelerator in Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
+This topic tells you how to use Application Accelerator in Tanzu Developer Portal.

 ## <a id="overview"></a> Overview